Rokyyz/Reddit_replica/README.md

 - **Algorithm Design:** The algorithm for uploading a post involves multiple steps such as file validation, storage, database interaction, and redirection, all of which are well-defined and sequentially executed to ensure a smooth user experience.

 ## Send email System (SC7 HL++)

+The last points of user success criteria outlined a function that the user should be able to send an email to another user.
+In this web application if a user were to go to his following list or click on another user's profile in the feed section, they should be able to see a button to send an email to that specific user.
+This allows both users to connect with each other on a more personal and private level allowing to connect and grow relationships, crucial to a social media web application like this.

 1. **Route Definition:**
    ```python